Historic Palaces and Castles in and around Edinburgh

 Lintlithgow Palace was the holiday home of choice for the royals of yesteryear.
 Once a royal residence for the Stewarts (not to mention the birthplace of Mary Queen of Scots), Linlithgow Palace’s elegant design and stunning surrounds made it the ideal royal stopover for kings and queens travelling between Edinburgh Castle and Stirling Castle.
 Today, the palace lies in ruins.
 But despite its charred and battered exterior, Linlithgow Palace’s beautiful décor and extravagant courtyard continues to inspire visitors every year.
 It is home to wonderful events, and was another filming location in the Outlander television series.

 So that’s our pick of fascinating castles in and near Edinburgh.
-To book your Edinburgh city break and visit them for yourself, take a look at our special offers.
+To book your Edinburgh vacation and visit them for yourself, take a look at our special offers.
 You can also sign up to our newsletter to keep up with our latest news and fantastic offers.